LeHuman/CS528/notes.md

 Each iteration in the algorithm, esp/T, where T is the current iteration and esp is total privacy loss

 laplace k-means cannot distinguish small clusters that are close by

+### Relaxed DP - Non interactive

+The database is pre-modified? ensures DP holds true on the modified database. no pair of similar people can be differentiated from another.

+## Chapt 4 Local Differential Privacy

+DP on a local scale; Centralized DP

+Reduce trust from the database, produce private data locally
+- pre-randomize data?
+Don't trust the DB
+- Each user runs a local DP algorithm
+  - Once sent to the DB, it can just be combined

+injected noise averages out, however, it is not ideal

+### Combinig user data

+true answer + sum of N laplace distributions

+Example: binary user info 0/1
+Error looks like `sqrt(N)/eps` => Larger datasets lose less utility, as N gets higher

+Error typically scales `sqrt(N)`, the more the better

+### DP vs LDP

+LDP works on inputs no datasets
+- Ensures that no two similar inputs can be differentiated between
+  - e.g. If we get yes or no from a person, we don't know if they specifically said y/n

+LDP concerns two values, DP concerns two Data sets

+Noise in DP is constant while LDP's aggregate noise is `1/sqrt(n)`